NOR-Codes-Stds/CalBEM-Prototypes/Documentation/README.md

 This directory contains documentation files related to the CalBEM prototype models.
 Documentation is available for the following model categories:

 - Single-Family Prototype Models
-- Low-rise Multifamily Prototype Models
+- Low-Rise Multifamily Prototype Models
 - Nonresidential Prototype Models

 ## Single-Family Models: the following documents provide details on the Single-Family models: